a-bentofreire/beamtoix/docs/pages/library/scene.md

 - `addStills`

 A scene usually is associated with a `div` in the html file.
-Scenes with `class=abeamer-class` are automatically added to story upon story creation.
+Scenes with `class=beamtoix-class` are automatically added to story upon story creation.
 But it can also be a virtual scene.

 Only one scene can be active at a certain point in time,